top of page

 OUR SITES

-Our Forest School area is divided into two sections, a tarpaulin covered fire pit where young people can learn the art of whittling, fire lighting, tool use and nature crafts and a more open area where we are developing living structures can undertake nature walks and identifying different creatures and plants all whilst being able to explore and immerse yourself in the natural environment.
+Our Forest School area is divided into two sections, a fully covered fire pit where young people can learn the art of whittling, fire lighting, tool use and nature crafts and a more open area where we are developing living structures.
+Here, students can undertake nature walks and identify different creatures and plants all whilst being able to explore and immerse yourself in the natural environment.
+We are currently in the process of putting in a pond so that marine, reptile and aquatic plant life cycles can also be investigated.

 A key component of sessions here and in all of our provisions is to reflect on what has been done during the day and how we have been able to engage with and enjoy/ benefit from the activities we have undertaken.